 In our search for the best guitar cable, we’ve seen many types of casing material, but most are a flexible rubber or plastic.
 Cloth cables are also becoming more popular.
 The type of casing you get is personal taste, and the different materials have little effect on the tone that they create.
 Most materials are very durable.

-One of the biggest marketing techniques that guitar cable manufacturers use is special ends.
-Most commonly, gold plated ends.
+One of the biggest things that guitar cable manufacturers market is ‘special ends’.
+Most commonly, gold-plated ends.
 The idea is that the gold plating will help conduct the electricity better, leaving the guitar and entering the amp.
 Many computers and other high-end gear utilize plenty of gold connections in their internal components.

 - Gold plating adds to the price of the cable.

 - It’s extremely thin and often wears off quickly.

 - It doesn’t improve the tone, and if it does, it’s extremely minor.

 - It can cause some metals to corrode, mainly aluminum.
 When gold is in contact with aluminum, it creates corrosion, which will reduce conductivity resulting in the opposite of the cable’s intention.

 - The guitar jack is usually steel, but the amplifier, foot pedals, mixing boards, etc. may use jacks that contain aluminum, so it’s better to avoid gold plating completely.